 Did you know you can cultivate real ‘garden gourmet’ right in your own yard?
-As we approach mid-September, the coming weeks are important for the foodie gardener: garlic, shallots, and yes, saffron–all can be planted in October.
+As we approach mid-September, the coming weeks are important for the foodie gardener in Texas: garlic, shallots, and yes, saffron–all can be planted in October.

 Saffron is considered the most expensive spice in the world; in fact, it’s sometimes referred to as ‘red gold’ since around 150 flowers are required to produce 1 gram of spice.
 It’s thought to have been in human cultivation for more than 3500 years, and is key to the dishes of many cultures from England to China.
 It’s also valued for its rich golden-yellow coloring properties and has been used as a dye for centuries.

 Saffron crocus, Crocus sativus, grow from ‘corms’–firm, slightly flattened bulb-like structures.
 Unlike their ornamental cousins, they bloom in fall as opposed to spring.
 In our area, they’re best planted between late September to mid-October and typically bloom 6-8 weeks after planting.
 While some corms will produce a flower their first year, most will take a full year in the ground to maybe three before flowering.

 Saffron crocus grow best in full sun and in well-drained soil that’s been amended with organic matter–our heavy clay soils will benefit from expanded shale, greensand and plenty of compost.
 Make sure to plant them in a place that can remain undisturbed; they go dormant during summer and won’t appreciate being inadvertently dug up during that time.